thinlizzy/Caya/HOWTO.md

 ## Other functions

+Listed here are some of the functions included in Caya that may come in handy when developing games:

 ### General purpose

-Listed here are some of the general purpose functions that may come in handy when developing games:

 `compose` creates a number of JavaScript objects and creates a single object out of them.
 This is useful for creating any sort of entity-component systems, as well as extending functionality of objects or simply using it for syntax sugar.
 It uses Object.assign under the hood or emulates it on non-ES6 compliant browsers.
 ```JavaScript